 An introductory course for broad exposure to chemistry in life.

 Particular emphasis upon the relevancy of chemistry to problems of modern existence.
-Credit Hour(s): 3 Semester Offered: Fall Spring

 CHE100L: Liberal Arts Chemistry Laboratory

 Laboratory to accompany CHE100 Liberal Arts Chemistry, an introductory course for broad exposure to chemistry in life.
 Particular emphasis upon the relevancy of chemistry to problems of modern existence.